Find a Qualified Attorney Near You

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-In theory, administrative law is top-down, from federal to state to local laws.
-In reality, nothing is that simple.
 In some cases, local laws could have precedence over state laws.
-Sometimes, it isn't clear which laws apply.
+Sometimes, it isn’t clear which laws apply.
 The federal law that created administrative procedure provides basic guidelines, but no more than that.
 It is up to the agencies themselves to work things out.

 Where Administrative Law Begins

-Congress passed the Administrative Procedure Act (APA) to ensure uniform regulatory actions.
-The APA established the procedures for creating new rules and adjudicating regulations, claims, and disputes involving the agency.
-Whenever an agency like the EPA develops a new regulation, it must give the public a chance to comment on the new law in person or in writing.
+This means that whenever an agency like the EPA develops a new regulation, it must give the public a chance to comment on the new law in person or in writing.
 The Federal Register contains the proposed rules for comment.

 How Administrative Law Functions

-Administrative agencies exist at almost every level of government.
-Federal agencies handle government benefits like Social Security, environmental laws, and workplace safety.
 State agencies enforce state regulations but may also carry out federal government mandates.
-For instance, OSHA sets workplace safety requirements, but each state develops its own state-specific guidelines.
+For instance, the Occupational Safety and Health Administration (OSHA) sets workplace safety requirements, but each state develops its own state-specific guidelines.

 Under the APA, agencies can oversee their functions without bringing all matters back to the legislature.
 There are two types of hearings that manage agency regulations.

-- Regulatory hearings allow the public and other agencies to comment on proposed regulations.
-A regulatory hearing presents a new law or amendment to an existing law.
-The agency must allow all affected individuals and entities to challenge or defend the change.
 These hearings can also involve new buildings or zoning variances.
 For instance, suppose a developer wants to build in a protected wetland and says they will abide by all federal and state regulations.
-A regulatory hearing allows nearby residents to hear the developer's claims.
+A regulatory hearing allows nearby residents to hear the developer’s claims.
 They can make their own protests and requests for more information.

-- Administrative hearings hear cases of regulatory violation.
+Administrative hearings hear cases of regulatory violation.
 If you want to challenge an agency decision, you can request a hearing with an administrative law judge (ALJ).
 You can have an attorney to give you legal advice.
-These hearings only rule on violations of the agency's regulations, not any other claims.
+These hearings only rule on violations of the agency’s regulations, not any other claims.

 Agencies can issue their own interpretations or guidance on their regulations.
 For example, state bar associations are responsible for issuing opinions on instructions by the governing board.
-This guidance helps attorneys give legal assistance to clients in hearings and trials but does not have the force of law.
+This guidance helps attorneys give legal assistance to clients in hearings and trials, but does not have the force of law.

 - Chevron U.S.A., Inc. v.
 NRDC, 467 U.S. 837 (1984) At this level, the courts defer to agency interpretation of statutes unless they are clearly unreasonable.
 Under a Chevron review, the agency’s interpretations are binding.